 The Council continues to work with the Hertfordshire Shared Anti-Fraud Service to combat Blue Badge fraud.
 Patrols were conducted with great success in providing reassurance to legitimate Blue Badge Holders that Blue Badge fraud will not be tolerated.
-In the past year, there were seven patrols undertaken and 76 badges inspected.
-Only one badge was found to be misused and action has been taken against the individual.
 The Council will continue to tackle misuse of Blue Badges in order to maintain this high level of compliance in the Borough.

-Dealing with challenges and appeals against Penalty Charge Notices
+Dealing with Challenges and Appeals against Penalty Charge Notices